'Southern Charm' Star Thomas Ravenel Not Fired From Show Yet Amid Allegations Of Assault, 'People' Reports

 Ravenel, 55, has been the subject of dramatic headlines many previous times over the years, but these allegations of sexual assault could be too much for Bravo to ignore.
 The initial allegation that gained traction related to an incident that reportedly took place in 2015, after Southern Charm had become a Bravo hit.
 Now a former nanny is alleging that she’s been assaulted by Thomas as well and that has escalated the situation immensely.

 Ravenel has been a core cast member since Southern Charm began, especially in relation to his ex Kathryn Dennis.
-Since initially connecting on the show, Thomas and Kathryn have had two children together: Kensie, 4, and Saint, 2.
+Since initially connecting on the show, Thomas and Kathryn have had two children together: Kensie, four, and Saint, two.
 Things became very ugly between the two and have remained complicated as Dennis faced custody and drug-use issues.

 Now, however, it looks like the tables might be turning as Ravenel battles against these assault allegations and Dennis reportedly has worked hard to overcome her addiction issues.
 According to Radar Online, Kathryn has passed multiple drug tests in recent months and she’s preparing to face Thomas in court on June 8 to address custody of Kensie and Saint.